David Wicks

-David Wicks is a fictional character from the BBC TV soap opera EastEnders, played by Michael French.
-David originally appeared from 23 December 1993 to 21 November 1996.
-He returned to the show on 1 January 2012 and departed two weeks later on 13 January.
-French returned to the role on 26 September 2013.
+David Wicks is a fictional character from the BBC TV soap opera EastEnders, portrayed by Michael French.
+The character originally appeared from 23 December 1993 until 21 November 1996.
+French returned temporarily from 1 January to 13 January 2012 ahead of a permanent return the following year on 26 September 2013.
+On 17 May 2014, it was announced that French would depart for a third time, last appearing on 30 May 2014.
+In July 2024, it was announced that French would reprise the role, appearing from 3 to 10 October 2024.

 David has been involved in various storylines, such as his troubled and dysfunctional reconciliation with his children Bianca Jackson (Patsy Palmer) and Joe Wicks (Paul Nicholls), his volatile and equally dysfunctional relationship with his mother Pat Butcher (Pam St Clement), an affair with his sister-in-law Cindy Beale (Michelle Collins), reuniting with Carol Jackson (Lindsey Coulson) and struggling to cope with her diagnosis of breast cancer.
-On 17 May 2014, it was announced that French had once again decided to leave the show.
-David last appeared on 30 May 2014, after his relationship with Carol broke down following their botched wedding day.
-In July 2024, it was announced that French would be reprising the role for a short stint after ten years away, with David returning on 3 October 2024 and departing the following week on 10 October 2024.